tinafletcher/tinafletcher.github.io/exploreai.md

 ---
 layout: page
-title: Guided Exploration - applying AI to assist with software quality tasks
+title: Guided Exploration - Using AI to assist with software quality tasks
 permalink: /exploreai/
 ---